Who is Coach?

 Says Albright, “Coach’s anger and bitterness was obviously misdirected.
 But when I walked in and saw the sensei cowering in the corner with tears flowing, I knew this man had the potential to change lives.”

 Albright took Coach under his wing in 2002 and supported him as Coach observed the formation of what is now known as The Alliance.
-In 2009 with the launch of NAA University, Coach emerged from his basement office and began coaching new agents to greater heights of success.
+In 2009 with the launch of Alliance University, Coach emerged from his basement office and began coaching new agents to greater heights of success.

 “With some people you just know,” says Albright.
 “This man has anger issues clearly, but I’ve never seen anyone scare people into doing the right thing as well as he.
 As long as he continues to get me results, and doesn’t harm my company with his antics, I see nothing but success in our future.”